apify/apify-docs/content/docs/actors/development/source_code.md

 The actor runtime sets additional environment variables for the actor process during the run.
 See [Environment variables]({{@link actors/development/environment_variables.md}}) for details.

 The environment variables can also be used for the build process.
 In this case, the variables are treated as [Docker build arguments](https://docs.docker.com/engine/reference/builder/#arg).
-Meaning that they should not be used for secrets and in order to access them in Dockerfile, you have to use `ARG variable_name` instruction.
+This means that they should not be used for secrets and, in order to access them in Dockerfile, you have to use the `ARG variable_name` instruction.

 ## [](#versioning)Versioning